PDERAS/vue2-date-selector/README.md

 ## Usage

 #### Creation
-Vue moola is easily created, and has many properties that can be changed.
+Vue date selector is easily created, and has many properties that can be changed.

 ```HTML
 <date-selector></date-selector>